VinceWak/Labs_0116/module_2/Lab_13_Probability-Distributions/README.md

 ## Getting Started

-Open the `main.ipynb` file in the `your-code` directory.
+Open the `main.ipynb` file.
 Read the instructions and complete all the steps.

 ## Deliverables